Bhindi Do Pyaza

 - Rinse okra very well under running water and drain them completely.
 Wipe them with a clean kitchen towel and chop to 1 inch pieces.

 - Fine chop 2 onions.
 Puree 2 tomatoes in a blender.
-Fine chop finger and garlic.
+Fine chop ginger and garlic.

 How to make